aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Reljefa depresiju bez virszemes noteces platības īpatsvars 3 km ainavā

-**Procedure:** Derived from the [Terrain products](#Ch05.01).
-Processed using the workflow `egvtools::radius_function()`.
-To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
-After zonal statistics, file is rewritten to set layername.
+**Procedure:** The cover fraction within a radius of 3000 m around the analysis grid cell is calculated as the area-weighted sum of the [analysis cells](#ch06.529) inside the buffer, using the workflow `egvtools::radius_function()`.
+During the calculation of the landscape metric, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
+Then the layer is rewritten to set its name.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r